soyuka/explorer/Plugins.md

   job: require('./job.js'),
   hooks: require('./hooks.js'),
   router: require('./router.js'), //you might not need it if you're hooking an action on paths
-  name: 'pluginName' //the name you'll call the job on }
+  name: 'pluginName', //the name you'll call the job on
+  allowKeyAccess: ['/allowThisRouteThroughKey']
+}
 ```

 None of those is requested, you could need *hooks and router*, or *job and hooks*, or why not only static hooks.

+/!\ Don't export what you don't need so that they don't get called for nothing

 ### Hooks structure